kaifishr/NeuralAnnealing/README.md

 ## Experiments

 The following experiments tested simulated annealing for fully connected neural networks with discrete trainable parameters and used an inhomogeneous annealing schedule.
 The networks consisted of 3 hidden layers with 2048 neurons each.
-Networks were initialized randomly and identically when compared to different sets of optimization  parameterse.
-A good temperature found empirically was found to be $0.06$.
+Networks were initialized randomly and identically when compared to different sets of optimization  parameters.
+The network was trained with a batch size of 512.
+A good temperature found empirically was found to be $T_0 = 0.005$.
 The temperature schedule followed an exponential decay with $\gamma = 0.02$.
 The optimization stopped at a temperature of $1e-6$.

 <p align="center">
 <img src="docs/loss_accuracy.png" alt="isolated" width="420"/>